 I think of personal portraits as an exploration between the photographer and the subject, where we start with a general idea of the look or feeling we’re going for, and then we play, to capture some authentic expressions of your personality.
 I enjoy working with people who are not that comfortable in front of the camera, not models, and helping them have a stress-free experience and then be surprised at how great they look in the photos!
 I create classic images that are worthy of becoming framed prints that make you happy when you see them in your home.

 For portraits of kids, couples and different family groupings, it’s everything I said above, plus showing the bonds between people.
 I look for emotion shown through interactions, to capture relationships in a genuine, non-cheesy way.
+I have shot these kinds of portraits in my studio, outdoors in nature, and in the clients’ home.

 For executive/ professional headshots, my goal is to help you present yourself in the best way for your purpose, whether you are an interior designer, engineer, performer, attorney, blogger, etc. I also want to let your personality shine through, and give you some variety to choose from.
 I always look to use angles and lighting to catch your best look, so that the photos are flattering but natural.
 My general philosophy of retouching is just to soften “flaws” that I wouldn’t really notice if I were talking to you in person, so the photo just reflects your best you.